The Power of Hope and Reflection in Human Rights Work

-In this episode, Ciara Regan speaks with social justice and human rights activist Caoimhe Butterly about the essential role of hope, reflection, and rest in sustaining activism.
-At the time of recording, Caoimhe was based on the island of Lesvos, Greece – a critical point on the migratory journey for tens of thousands seeking refuge and international protection.
+In this episode, Ciara Regan speaks with social justice and human rights activist Caoimhe Butterly about the transformative role of hope, reflection, and rest in sustaining long-term activism and humanitarian efforts.

-Throughout the episode, Ciara and Caoimhe return to the importance of taking stock and recognising progress.
-For all the challenges posed by conflict, climate change, and political violence, it is vital to acknowledge the profound work being done at local and systemic levels to build communities of care, equality, and rights.
-In this, Caoimhe offers a poignant reminder that activism does not need to be fast-paced to be effective:
+Throughout the episode, Ciara and Caoimhe return to the importance of pausing to reflect and recognising meaningful progress.
+Despite the challenges posed by conflict, climate change, and political violence, it remains essential to acknowledge the profound, ongoing work happening at both local and systemic levels to build communities rooted in care, equality, and human rights.
+In this, Caoimhe offers a powerful reminder: activism doesn’t need to be fast-paced to be effective.:

 “It’s OK in this work to be low and slow… rest is revolutionary.”

-Check out more episodes in the Irish Global Solidarity in 100 Objects series or subscribe.
+Check out more episodes in the Irish Global Solidarity in 100 Objects series.

 Credits